 What will I learn?

 How do we analyse low-carbon and climate resilient urban development options and how we strategically decide which ones to include in climate action plans?
-What opportunities and challenges do cities face in relation to mainstreaming climate change policies and actions into existing plans?
+What opportunities do cities have and which challenges do cities face in relation to mainstreaming climate change policies and actions into existing plans?
 Cities play an essential role in adapting to climate change.
 They are increasingly expected to undertake actions to adapt to sea level rise, floods, droughts, and other natural disasters exacerbated by climate change and climate variability.
-Mapping the most at risk areas of a city with relevant stakeholders is fundamental to understanding how to reduce a city’s vulnerability.
+Mapping the most at-risk areas of a city with relevant stakeholders is fundamental to understanding how to reduce a city’s vulnerability.
 Cities are also expected to follow a low-carbon development path, which cuts across sectors and planning practices.
 Participants will acquire knowledge and skills on how to perform vulnerability assessments of cities and will be introduced to specific tools as well as adaptation and mitigation actions that deal with climate change.

 How will I learn?

-Rotterdam is considered as one of the frontrunner cities with regard to climate adaptation and resilience to climate induced disasters.
+Rotterdam is considered as one of the frontrunner cities with regard to climate adaptation and resilience to climate-induced disasters.
 The course will look at the Rotterdam Climate Initiative and Rotterdam Climate Proof Programmes, including a range of innovative plans and actions such as the Maeslantkering storm surge barrier and Dakakker, the first large harvestable green roof developed in the Netherlands.

 Am I suitable for this training course?